Man who dismembered friend’s body had previously worked as a butcher

 “He had everything over there.
 He lived like a king,” he said, telling the detectives that he had not sent too much money home to his partner.

-“He obvs had better things to spend his money on,” he added.
+“He obviously had better things to spend his money on,” he added.

 He was asked when he had last seen him and he replied that it had been the Monday before he went missing.